SEAT Mii (2019-2019) Review

 As is the way with almost every city car, the key factors determining if the SEAT Mii can fit in your life are the amount of space inside and the frequency of long journeys.

-The Peugeot 108, Citroen C1 and Toyota Aygo triplets are all worth considering too, as they offer a similar low-cost but big value approach.
-They should cost a little less than the equivalent SEAT Mii too.
+The Peugeot 108, Citroen C1, and Toyota Aygo triplets are all worth considering too, as they offer a similar low-cost but big value approach.
+They should cost a little less than the equivalent SEAT Mii, too.
 Another favourite in the city car sector is the Hyundai i10, which isn’t quite as nice to drive but is more spacious inside and is well-built.
 Similarly reliable is the Kia Picanto.

 Comfort and design: SEAT Mii interior

-SEAT Mii Review 2023 Front Interior
+SEAT Mii (2019-2019) Review: Front Interior

-How snazzy the interior of the SEAT Mii is depends very much on what trim level you go for.
-The basic S model means the typical sea of grey plastic, but there are option packs with flashes of colour and SE models upwards get a coloured panel across the dashboard which is a pleasing addition.
+How snazzy of an interior depends very much on what trim level you go for.
+The basic S model meant the typical sea of grey plastic, but there were option packs with flashes of colour, and SE models and upwards got a coloured panel across the dashboard, which was a pleasing addition.

 Later SEAT Mii models ditched this idea for integrated Bluetooth, a phone cradle and a dedicated DriveMii app, offering much the same features and more but direct from your smartphone.
 Of the two, the later system is preferable, as apart from anything it will benefit from regular updates and the ease of use.
-If you go for an earlier model make sure the seller includes the Portable System if it was originally fitted.
+If you go for an earlier model, make sure the seller includes the Portable System if it was originally fitted.

-The SEAT Mii manages to disguise its box-like profile pretty well from the outside (the SEAT Mii measures 3557mm long and 1645mm wide), and with that magic trick successfully pulled off you can reap the benefits when you climb aboard.
+The SEAT Mii manages to disguise its box-like profile pretty well from the outside (the SEAT Mii measures 3557mm long and 1645mm wide), and with that magic trick successfully pulled off, you can reap the benefits when you climb aboard.
 It’s almost a shock to discover how spacious it is in the front - tall drivers who might not have relished the idea of looking like Noddy can breathe easily.

 Any size of driver can get comfortable behind the wheel, even though the steering only adjusts for reach, with plenty of head and legroom.
-Shoulder room is decent too, despite this being a relatively narrow car.
+Shoulder room is decent, too, despite this being a relatively narrow car.
 The feeling of space is helped by the slim dashboard and plenty of light entering the cabin.

 There’s not quite so much space in the rear in the SEAT Mii, but it’s better than some of the competition.
 The rear seats are mounted a little higher than those in the front, so there’s a little less headroom, while legroom is understandably less plentiful.
-Still, there’s enough space here to accommodate willing adults for shorter journeys, and for most sizes of child you shouldn’t have any problems.
+Still, there’s enough space here to accommodate willing adults for shorter journeys, and for most sizes of children, you shouldn’t have any problems.

-Five-door models make access to the rear a good deal easier, although as long as you’re reasonably able-bodied getting into the back of the three-door shouldn’t be too difficult.
-It is worth bearing in mind however that the Mii is a strict four-seater, with a rear bench designed for two and a pair of seatbelts rather than three, which may rule it out for some buyers.
+Five-door models make access to the rear a good deal easier, although, as long as you’re reasonably able-bodied, getting into the back of the three-door shouldn’t be too difficult.
+It is worth bearing in mind, however, that the Mii is a strict four-seater, with a rear bench designed for two and a pair of seatbelts rather than three, which may rule it out for some buyers.

 There’s a useful amount of storage space in the cabin too, including decently-sized door bins that can hold a 1-litre bottle, a cubby in front of the gearlever - with an insert designed to hold a smartphone if you wish - plus a larger than average glovebox all make it easier to live with.